chainguard-dev/terraform-infra-common/modules/regional-service/README.md

-# `regional-go-service`
+# `regional-service`

-This module provisions a regionalizied Go Cloud Run service.
-The Go code is built and signed using the `ko` and `cosign` providers.
+This module provisions a regionalizied Cloud Run service.
 The simplest example service can be seen here:

 ```hcl